 October 7th, 2012

-As one who worked in Philadelphia for more than ten years and in light of what was repeatedly relayed to me by those who appeared to be in the know about extreme levels of voter fraud in that city which was known to them because they had lived in Philadelphia for their entire lives - among other reasons, for anyone from the outside to fault Pennsylvania for its efforts to reduce voter fraud by requiring identification from those who vote, those critics would appear as either the ignorant ones or the true fascists in this matter.
+As one who worked in Philadelphia for more than ten years and in light of what was repeatedly relayed to me by those who appeared to be in the know about extreme levels of voter fraud in that city which was known to them because they had lived in Philadelphia for their entire lives - among other reasons (such as being a ward boss), for anyone from the outside to fault Pennsylvania for its efforts to reduce voter fraud by requiring identification from those who vote, those critics would appear as either the ignorant ones or the true fascists in this matter.
 Again, those critics of Pennsylvania’s voter identification efforts would appear as either merely ignorant or likely fascists.
 Ignorant, because they have no idea of the likely widespread voter fraud in places like Philadelphia.
 Or, fascist, because they want the long-standing and dysfunctional governments in places like Philadelphia to remain in power at any cost.
 The State of Pennsylvania seems well justified in doing whatever it takes to prevent fraudulent individuals from voting near the end of election day under the names of others who did not show up to vote.

 What’s more, it would appear to this blogger that voting locations everywhere should require voters to identify themselves before they are allowed to vote under the name of any registered voter.
 Because, if voter fraud in Philadelphia is to the extreme level that it was always relayed to me, we can be sure that it goes on many other places as well.
 The time appears at hand that, as a nation, we begin to try to reward those that seek honesty and truth and stop rewarding those that seek to advance their own self-centered goals through any means and at any cost.